Thank you so much for being here!

 My first wedding cake, for my baby brother Jake in 2010.

+From then on, I considered this my “accidental cake business”.
 The awesome thing was – I didn’t have to advertise at all.
 I started posting pictures on Facebook and the pictures were getting shared and without any effort on my part, the orders were following.
 It was a blessing and I really believe God had a hand in it.

 So, between Jake asking me to do his cake and his actual wedding several months later, I scoured the internet like crazy trying to learn as much as I possibly could about how to stack cakes, the best recipes for tiered cakes, how to cover cakes in fondant, and more.

 See… I had never actually stacked a cake and Ariel (his bride) wanted not only a tiered cake, but she wanted each tier to have three layers of cake.
 Yeah… each tier was almost 7 inches tall!
 I was in way over my head!

 Sometimes I lucked out and found the info I needed, other times I had to learn by trial and error.
 It was very frustrating.

 That frustration is what eventually led to me starting this blog!
 Because I couldn’t always find the help I needed with cake online, I decided that I’d offer that help to others every chance I got!

 In the beginning, as my real-life cake business grew , that meant sharing my cake posts on my (at that time) frugal blog.
 I would share details of how I did this cake or that – sometimes recipes and sometimes tutorials.
 Before I knew it, my cake posts became more popular than my frugal posts and I was doing so many cakes, I didn’t have time to blog about deals anymore, so I decided to pursue my passion full-time and in 2012, Rose Bakes was born! (you can read more about that by clicking here.)